LuyingPang/Bike-Rack/README.md

   [COGNITO USER POOL APP CLIENT ID] : from ‘Creating Cognito user pool’ step 13 [API GATEWAY ENDPOINT] : from ‘Setup API Gateway’ step 16 (do not include ‘beta’)
 ```
+Once that is done, the app is ready to be built.

+### Log in to the app
+To log in, you would first need to create an account.
+Key in a username, password and email to sign up.
+Once you click `Sign Up`, a confirmation code would be send to your email.
+Key it in to the new text box and press `Cofnrim Code`.
+You would then sign in to the app.

+On subsequent sign ins, you would just need your username and password.

 ---